EmirhanAksoy/rainx/README.md

    ## Events

-   - uploadFinished : It is triggered when the file is loaded and a file is deleted from the file list.
+   - filesUpdated : It is triggered when the file is loaded and a file is deleted from the file list.

       return : File[]